Palma Airport Taxi

 Palma Airport Taxi FAQ

-Frequently Asked Questions About Palma de Mallorca Airport Taxis & Palma/Mallorca
+Frequently Asked Questions About Palma Airport Taxis

 Whether you are flying to the capital city of Palma on Spain’s Balearic Island of Mallorca for work or leisure, you should know that you have two primary travel options to get from Palma de Mallorca Airport to the city centre: taxis or buses.
 This frequently asked questions guide offers you top tips for everything you need to know about taking a taxi to and from Palma’s airport.